joshbegley/nyt-latest/README.md

 https://nytimes.com/article/best-air-fryer-recipes.html?searchResultPosition=6

 **Guaidó, the Face of Opposition in Venezuela, May Be on His Way Out**\
-`The lawmaker may soon be voted out of power by the opposition, which no longer sees his interim government as a path to “real political change” against the country’s authoritarian regime.`\
+`The lawmaker may soon be voted out of power by the opposition, which no longer sees his interim government as a path to “real political change” against the country’s authoritarian government.`\
 https://nytimes.com/2022/12/22/world/americas/venezuela-juan-guaido-removal.html?searchResultPosition=7

 **In Amsterdam, a Mostly Vegan, All Cashmere Feast**\